vinceskahan/v5wiki/weewx-multi.md

 ```
 wget -P /var/tmp https://raw.githubusercontent.com/weewx/weewx/v5.0/util/systemd/weewx@.service
 ```
 Open the unit template with a text editor, and modify the `ExecStart` line to match your installation.
+For a `setup.py` installation, change `weewxd` to `/home/weewx/bin/weewxd`
 ```
-# for a DEB/RPM package installation:
 ExecStart=weewxd --log-label weewx-%i /etc/weewx/%i.conf
-# for a setup.py installation:
-ExecStart=/home/weewx/bin/weewxd --log-label weewx-%i /home/weewx/%i.conf
 ```
 Copy the unit template into place
 ```